Data sharing FAQ

 I already publish my data in journal articles.
 Isn’t that good enough?

 It might be.
 In some cases, the data published in articles is fairly complete.
 In other cases, a lot of data exists in tables or databases or other formats that are referred to in articles but do not actually get published.
 If these data are not provided as part of online data supplements associated with the articles, then you probably will need to make it available somehow, some way.

-I'm not sure that I can share my data because it contains patient health information or other types of confidential or restricted data, or because of agreements I have with my funder (like license agreements).
+I'm not sure that I can share my data because it contains patient health information or other types of Moderate or High Risk Data, or because of agreements I have with my funder (like license agreements).
 Is that a problem?

 Funding agencies understand that in some sensitive data cannot be shared.
 You should indicate in your data management plan why you couldn’t share some or all of your data.